abdulkaeum/abdulkaeum/README.md

 I'm Abdul, a Junior Developer focusing on Laravel / PHP / SQL.<br>
 In my spare time I currently follow in order to improve my skills: Laracasts, Laravel News, Program With Gio and Laravel Daily.<br>
-Currently based in Birmingham, UK soon to relocate to Manchester as of early July 2022. <br>
+Currently based in Birmingham, UK soon to relocate to Manchester as of late July 2022. <br>
 I've developed bespoke solutions for the events and exhibitions industry focusing on client data management.
 <br>